popey/popey.com-blog/content/post/2023/09/thinkpad-z13-ssd-replacement.md

 One thing I've loved about ThinkPad laptops for many years, is the upgradability and repairability.
 Ever since the early days, it's been possible to noodle around inside a ThinkPad.

-Sadly, some of the modern X1/Ultrabook line, and some others, are less uprgadable than previous generations.
+Sadly, some of the modern X1/Ultrabook line, and some others, are less upgradable than previous generations.
 My year-old ThinkPad Z13 has a few options for noodling around inside though, including storage.

 My Z13 shipped with [Ubuntu](https://ubuntu.com/) out of the box.
 I wanted to try something different, but didn't want to wipe the OS off the SSD.
 So I replaced the existing SSD with one of these [256GB Sabrent Rocket NVMe SSD](https://geni.us/aGToVMA) devices for ~£45.